The Bootcamp is Back

 What You’ll Get :

-- FREE Access to the Writers Playground from 1st April to the end of May.
+- FREE Access to my private Writers’ Playground forum during the bootcamp.
 You’ll check in here every Monday with your progress.
 You’ll also have access to any online writing retreats during that period – there will be at least one, hopefully more.
 There are often people around in the week to talk to about writing and set goals with.

 - Private forum thread just for us where you can come for day-to-day support with other people who really get it and share work if you like.